Jscherbe/frontend/docs-src/content/sass/components/css-icon/index.md

 <div class="type-large">

 Simple icons that only require CSS selectors, used for defaults (JS, etc).
-Not meant to be replacement for complete icon library
+Not meant to be replacement for complete icon library.
+Note the selectors currently can't be modified.

 </div>